pashuniaa/problem54/README.md

 WHAT I WOULD CHANGE IN MY CODE:

 I would create enums for card object variables Suit and Value.
-That wouldn't add much, but I think the code would be more versatile when expanding this project to the whole poker game.
+That wouldn't add much, but I think the code would be more versatile when expanding this project to the full poker game.
 The reason why I haven't done that is that the only times when I have used those variables is when initiating a new Card object.
 For example the Rank enum was needed because I have used it's values to check the rank's seperiority, and it really improves code readability.